nicolascalo/biomedical_data_pipelines/8_immunogenicity_predictions/Readme.md

 ## :male_detective: Reproducibility of the analysis and traceability of the raw data

 - Analysis parameter included in the processed result files
-- List of origin included in the name of the individual files
+- Data analysis lineage included in the name of the output files
-- Intermediary analysis steps saved as text files
+- Intermediary analyses saved as text files at each prcessing step

 ## :gear::chart_with_upwards_trend: Automated data processing and result analysis